BenjaTK/Gaea/docs/README.md

 ### What's in a Name?

-Gaea, in Greek mythology, is the personification of Earth - a nod towards the terrain and world generation capabilities this addon brings to your game development toolkit.
+**Gaea**, in Greek mythology, is the personification of Earth - a nod towards the terrain and world generation capabilities this addon brings to your game development toolkit.
 Plus, we think it sounds pretty cool.

 # 💫 Key Features